Federation of Young European Greens

 The Federation of Young European Greens, often referred to as FYEG (/ˈfiːɛg/ FEE--egg), is an umbrella organisation that gathers young green movements and organisations across Europe with 40,000 members.
 FYEG's aim is to defend climate and social justice on the European level.
 Since 2007, FYEG is the European Green Party's youth wing.

-FYEG has 30 member organisations, 5 candidates and 2 associate members, along with two partner organisations - the Global Young Greens and Cooperation and Development Network Eastern Europe.
+FYEG has 32 member organisations, 2 candidates and 2 associate members, along with two partner organisations - the Global Young Greens and Cooperation and Development Network Eastern Europe.
 It is a closer partner of the Green European Foundation, the European Green Party, and the Green Academy.
 It also holds a full membership to the European Youth Forum (EYF) which operates within the Council of Europe and European Union youth engagement frameworks and works closely with both these bodies.

 History

 The Federation of Young European Greens was created in 1988.
 Gerard Onesta was one of the founding members.
-The idea of a European federation was brought up in Strasbourg in 1988 by French, Belgian, Luxemburgish and German young members from Green parties.
+The idea of a European federation was brought up in Strasbourg in 1988 by French, Belgian, Luxembourgish and German young members from Green parties.

 In 2002, during a FYEG General Assembly in Belgrade, the Cooperation and Development network (CDN) was founded, with the aim of better supporting green youth organisations in Eastern and South Eastern Europe, which were often smaller and organisationally less developed than their Western European counterparts.

 From then on, FYEG became more political and strengthened its links with the European Green Party (EGP) and European Youth Fourm (EYF).
 In 2007, it became EGP's official youth wing and gained voting rights in EGP's organs.